-Structured liabilities designated at fair value through profit or loss
+• Structured liabilities designated at fair value through profit or loss

-Structured liabilities of the Bank designated at fair value are recognised in the balance sheet in 'Structured Liabilities Designated at Fair Value'.
-Please refer to Note 22.
+Structured liabilities of the Bank designated at fair value are recognised in the statement of financial position as 'Structured Liabilities Designated at Fair Value'.
+Please refer to Note 21.

 (j) Impairment of amortised cost and FVOCI financial assets